Academic skills support

 ILT supports academic skills, communication and capability development.

 The Academic Skills Team complements the work of academic staff by developing resources to ensure students acquire threshold concepts, academic skills and capabilities.

 We can help with:

 - Resources: Learning Hub is an online hub consisting of materials and resources to support academic skill development

 - Building specific learning objects: We can work with academic staff to build online resources to embed in courses

 The Academic Skills Team provides support to undergraduate and postgraduate students in the Business School.
 A range of workshops and support services are offered throughout the semester, planned and delivered in consultation with academic staff.

-The Learning Hub offers you access to a wide range of resources to support your learning.
+The Learning Hub offers access to a wide range of resources to support learning.
 The online resource provides academic skills modules on study skills, deconstructing your assignment tasks, academic reading and writing skills that target the needs of first year Business students.

 For information, bookings and online help:

 The Academic Skills Team offers weekly workshops linked to the first-year core papers.
 The workshops focus on academic skills such as essay writing, reading effectively, deconstructing assignment questions, exam and test preparation and more.
 Log on to the Learning Hub to find out what's on each week and sign up.

 One-to-one support is offered Monday to Friday between 12 and 2pm in the Learning Hub booth situated in the Business Student Centre.